Chapter 9 Performance metrics

 For some simple combinations of data-generating processes and data analysis procedures, it may be possible to derive exact mathematical formulas for calculating some performance metrics (such as exact mathematical expressions for the bias and variance of the linear regression estimator).

-But for many problems, the math is difficult or intractable—that’s why we do simulations in the first place.
-Simulations do not produce the exact sampling distribution or give us exact values of performance metrics.
-Instead, simulations yield samples—usually large samples—from the the sampling distribution, and we can use these to compute estimates of the performance metrics of interest.
 In Figure 9.1, we calculated the bias of each estimator by taking the mean of 1000 observations from its sampling distribution; if we were to repeat the whole set of calculations (with a different seed), then our bias results would shift slightly.

 In working with simulation results, it is important to keep track of the degree of uncertainty in performance metric estimates.
 We call such uncertainty Monte Carlo error because it is the error arising from using a finite number of replications of the Monte Carlo simulation process.
 One way to quantify it is with the Monte Carlo standard error (MCSE), or the standard error of a performance estimate based on a finite number of replications.
-Just as when we analyze real, empirical data, we can apply statistical techniques to estimate the MCSE and even to generate confidence intervals for performance metrics.
+Just as when we analyze real data, we can apply statistical techniques to estimate the MCSE and even to generate confidence intervals for performance metrics.

 The size of an MCSE is driven by how many replications we use: if we only use a few, we will have noisy estimates of performance with large MCSEs; if we use millions of replications, the MCSE will be tiny.
 It is important to keep in mind that the MCSE is not measuring anything about how a data analysis procedure performs in general.
 It only describes how precisely we have approximated a performance criterion, an artifact of how we conducted the simulation.
 Moreover, MCSEs are under our control.
 Given a desired MCSE, we can determine how many replications we would need to ensure our performance estimates have the specified level of precision.
-Section 9.9 provides details about how to compute MCSEs for conventional performance measures, along with some discussion of general techniques for computing MCSE for less conventional measures.
+Section 9.7 provides details about how to compute MCSEs for conventional performance measures, along with some discussion of general techniques for computing MCSE for less conventional measures.

 9.1 Metrics for Point Estimators

-The most common performance measures used to assess a point estimator are bias, variance, mean squared error, and root mean squared error).
+The most common performance measures used to assess a point estimator are bias, variance, mean squared error, and root mean squared error.
 Bias compares the mean of the sampling distribution to the target parameter.
 Positive bias implies that the estimator tends to systematically over-state the quantity of interest, while negative bias implies that it systematically under-shoots the quantity of interest.
 If bias is zero (or nearly zero), we say that the estimator is unbiased (or approximately unbiased).
 Variance (or its square root, the true standard error) describes the spread of the sampling distribution, or the extent to which it varies around its central tendency.
 All else equal, we would like estimators to have low variance (or to be more precise).
 Root mean squared error (RMSE) is a conventional measure of the overall accuracy of an estimator, or its average degree of error with respect to the target parameter.
 For absolute assessments of performance, an estimator with low bias, low variance, and thus low RMSE is desired.
 In making comparisons of several different estimators, one with lower RMSE is usually preferable to one with higher RMSE.
 If two estimators have comparable RMSE, then the estimator with lower bias would usually be preferable.

 To define these quantities more precisely, let’s consider a generic estimator \(T\) that is targeting a parameter \(\theta\).
 We call the target parameter the estimand.
 In most cases, in running our simulation we set the estimand \(\theta\) and then generate a (typically large) series of \(R\) datasets, for each of which \(\theta\) is the true target parameter.
 We then analyze each dataset, obtaining a sample of estimates \(T_1,...,T_R\).
 Formally, the bias, variance, and RMSE of \(T\) are defined as \[ \begin{aligned} \Bias(T) &= \E(T) - \theta, \\ \Var(T) &= \E\left[\left(T - \E (T)\right)^2 \right], \\ \RMSE(T) &= \sqrt{\E\left[\left(T - \theta\right)^2 \right]}. \end{aligned} \tag{9.1} \] These three measures are inter-connected.
 In particular, RMSE is the combination of (squared) bias and variance, as in \[ \left[\RMSE(T)\right]^2 = \left[\Bias(T)\right]^2 + \Var(T). \tag{9.2} \]